zoyamariam2001/zoyamariam2001/README.md

 ⚠️Warning: This article may contain peanuts.⚠️

-I am Zoya Patel from India.
+I am Zoya Mariam Patel from India.
 Apart from being a computer engineering student, I'm a creative writer, too.

 - 🔨 I’m currently working on building a demo website for a bakery.
 - 📖 I’m currently learning Data structures, Bootstrap, jQuery, SQL, PHP, C++.